nesfit/ICS/Labs/Exercise-01-before/README.md

 ## Individual Assignment
 * Create project *CalculatorApp*
 * Add *CommandLineParser* lib from NuGet
-* Refactor the application to be modular, each class should respect **Single Responsibility Principle**
+* Refactor the application to be modular each class should respect **Single Responsibility Principle**
 * Try to compile with `$ dotnet build /warnaserror`

 ## Shortcuts

 ### Visual Studio
-* F1 - help, context help for selected class
+* F1 - help, context help for the selected class
 * F7 - go to code-behind
 * F12 - Go to definitions
 * alt + mouse select - selects multiple rows